 - Ser Whalen Frey also drinks with the Greatjon but is sent to the yard to deal with Grey Wind.

-- Lord Roose Bolton personally kills the injured Robb Stark with a sword thrust to the heart.
+- Lord Roose Bolton kills the injured Robb Stark with a sword thrust to the heart.

-- Ser Raymund Frey slits Catelyn Tully's throat.
+- Ser Raymund Frey slits Catelyn Stark's throat.

 In the Camps